 The Editorial Board recognises the importance of diverse voices and supporting the next generation of scholars; we therefore encourage submissions by early career academics and from all regions of the world.

 Authors are encouraged to submit the following types of manuscripts:

 - Articles: 6,000 – 10,000 words, including footnotes

-- Comments on legal decisions, legislation or regulations at the national, regional (especially European) or international level: 2,000 – 5,000 words, including footnotes
+- Comments on legal decisions, legislation or regulations at the national, regional or international level: 2,000 – 5,000 words, including footnotes

-Abstracts are reviewed on a rolling basis throughout the year, and we invite authors to submit an abstract of the manuscript (300 words) to firstname.lastname@example.org.
-Please include the following information: author name(s) and affiliation(s), the type of manuscript, title and the projected word count.
+Authors can submit an abstract of the manuscript (300 words) to firstname.lastname@example.org including the following information: author name(s) and affiliation(s), the type of manuscript, and the projected word count.
 The abstract should also clearly indicate the timeliness of the topic and its suitability for the Journal.
-Please consult www.marsafelawjournal.org/authors/authors-guidelines for more information.

 Submissions are reviewed and accepted manuscripts are published on a rolling basis throughout the year.

 Authors who are interested in having their books reviewed by the MarSafeLaw Journal are kindly invited to send the electronic copy (e-book) to email@example.com or the printed copy to Dr. Gemma Andreone, Institute for International Legal Studies of the National Research Council of Italy, Via dei Taurini 19, 00186 Rome, Italy.